sourcegraph/go-langserver/README.md

 go tool pprof -svg $GOPATH/bin/go-langserver http://localhost:6060/debug/pprof/profile > cpu.svg
 ```

-Since these capture the active resource usage, it's best to run these commands while the issue is occuring (i.e. while memory or CPU is high).
+Since these capture the active resource usage, it's best to run these commands while the issue is occurring (i.e. while memory or CPU is high).